mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/bad-record-name-exception.md

 ---
 title: BadRecordNameException class
+description: Exception thrown when a bad record name is encountered when constructing a WRF (Wings Record Format).

 ---

 Exception thrown when a bad record name is encountered when constructing a WRF (Wings Record Format).